signnow/SignNow.NET/README.md

 [![NuGet Downloads][nuget downloads badge]][nuget downloads link]
 [![License][license badge]](LICENSE)

-## About SignNow
+## About signNow

-SignNow.Net is the official .NET 4.5+ and .NET Standard class library for the SignNow API.
-SignNow allows you to embed legally-binding e-signatures into your app, CRM or cloud storage.
+signNow.Net is the official .NET 4.5+ and .NET Standard class library for the signNow API. signNow allows you to embed legally-binding e-signatures into your app, CRM or cloud storage.
 Send documents for signature directly from your website.
 Invite multiple signers to finalize contracts.
 Track status of your requests and download signed copies automatically.

 Get your account at <https://www.signnow.com/developers>